sirhung1993/teko_de/README.md

 ## Notes

 - Due to the runtime environment differences, there may be some configurations issues relating to docker or docker-compose
+- ConcourseCI tool has no usage in this demo.
+Perhap, it will be used in an dynamic demonstration instead of static csv file input.